 Sharing the Amtrak story with our riders and the American people is important to us.
-Each year brings new milestones to our rich 40 years that we have documented in detail below.
+Each year brings new milestones to our rich history that we have documented in detail below.

 Please visit the timeline to see how Amtrak has been impacted by important legislation in Congress, how our environmental efforts have evolved over the years and when we have added service to your local or regional community.

 - October 30 - President Nixon signs Rail Passenger Service Act, setting Amtrak's transition date to May 1, 1971.

 - Twenty railroads eventually opted to participate in the formation of Amtrak, turning over their passenger services to the new company.

 - March 22 - Amtrak formally announces intended routes.

 - March 30 - Amtrak incorporated in Washington, D.C.